Supported port types

 Double

-They will not work in Max / Pd message processors (but will work in Max / Pd audio processors)
+Supported bindings: all except Max / Pd message processors (they will work in Max / Pd audio processors) as their API expect a pointer to an existing

 value.